Kaycee074/Kaycee074.github.io/_pages/about.md

 ___
 * October 2024 - Happy to pass the doctoral candidacy exam.
 * October 2024 - Happy to receive the highly competitive ACM travel grant award.
-* September 2024 - one manuscript accepted for publication at Buildsys(Acceptance Rate: 31%) .
+* September 2024 - One manuscript accepted for publication at Buildsys(Acceptance Rate: 31%) .
 * May 2024 - I'll be at the 23rd International Conference on Autonomous Agents and Multi-Agent Systems in Auckland, New Zealand, and I'm eager to discuss multi-agent AI.
 Feel free to reach out if you're interested!
 * December 2023 - Our paper titled "Adaptive Primal-Dual Method for Safe Reinforcement Learning" has been accepted for presentation at the AAMAS conference.
 * January 2023  -  Started working on a project funded by IBM through the [Artificial Intelligence Research Collaboration](https://airc.rpi.edu/about) with RPI: Automating Safe   Reinforcement Learning